knowles28/spending_tracker/README.md

 ## Technologies

-These are the main technologies I used to contruct the project.
+These are the main technologies I used to contruct the project:

 * ![Python]
 * ![Flask]